-- During the initial clinical education orientation (first fall semester), students will be provided instructions about the clinical placement process. - During each preclinical semester, students will be reminded to maintain DPT programmatic requirements and complete any additional site-specific requirements. - Students who do not maintain programmatic requirements or meet clinical site-specific requirements within the site-assigned deadlines will be canceled and at minimum be provided a warning following the guidelines outlined in the student handbook; AND - There are no guarantees a student will be reassigned to a site, and if reassigned will include at minimum a postponed clinical experience start date and shortened clinical experience; AND - A SMART plan will be developed to ensure all curricular requirements are met prior to graduation.
-Graduation may be delayed. - The preclinical semester also includes at minimum one meeting with the DCE to review the DPT program and site requirements.
-Each site and agreement describe varying student preclinical requirements; thus the purpose of the site-specific meeting with the DCE.
+- During the initial clinical education orientation (first fall semester), students will be provided instructions about the clinical placement process. - During each preclinical semester, students will be reminded to maintain DPT programmatic

+- requirements and complete any additional site-specific requirements.
+Students who do not complete site-specific requirements within the site-assigned deadlines may be denied placement by the site.
+There are no guarantees for reassignment when sites cancel due to student requirements not being met. - The preclinical semester also includes at minimum one meeting with the DCE to review the DPT program and site requirements.
+Each site and agreement describe varying student preclinical requirements; this is the purpose of meeting with the DCE.